reserach-12344321/fault_hardened_transformers/README.md

 Train Llama models with hardware faults injected into the matmuls, score them under faults afterwards, and fit scaling laws to what comes out.

-This code was designed to train models on supercomputers: all compute jobs were driven through the  `cluster_orchestrator` package.
+This code was designed to train and evaluate models on supercomputers: all compute jobs were driven through the  `cluster_orchestrator` package.

 ## analysis/